 You will still get the reduced deposit, but you will not get the Disney Cruise discount.

-The block-out dates for all Placeholder and Onboard Disney Cruise booking discounts in 2021 are:
+The block-out dates for all Placeholder and Onboard Disney Cruise booking discounts in 2022 and 2023 are:

 What surprised you as a First Time Disney Cruiser?
 What do you wish you had known before you sailed on your First Disney Cruise?